niallor/curl/ESNI-demo-TODO.md

 -   Identify corresponding changes to be included in PR
 -   Group files needing upstream changes in goal-oriented batches
 -   Apply updates to the ESNI-demo branch, committing batch by batch
+-   Check for differences between ESNI-demo and master branched
+-   Update and commit to resolve any such differences
+-   Roll back and repackage commits as appropriate

 ## Changes to be included in PR